Chimoney/Chimoney-SpaceYaTech-Hackathon/README.md

 The Chimoney Developer API Challenge is an exciting opportunity for developers to showcase their skills and build applications using the Chimoney Developer API.

-## Problem Statement

-As part of this challenge, participants are invited to address specific pain points in the current financial landscape and leverage the Chimoney Developer API to develop unique solutions that streamline global payments, enhance user experiences, and promote financial inclusion.

 ### Project Ideas:
  #### Affiliate Payouts
 Build solutions for On-click global Payouts for Affiliates and Influencers in any country.
 Enable Businesses to grow their sales and traction by signing up Influencers and Affiliates and paying them out.